QuestingQueerly/nonmonogamy-project/Process/MatriMoney_journaling.md

 **Ideas**
 - Right now, Spouse Spaces all say the same thing ("It's your lucky day!
 You fall in love and get married!").
 This feels kind of boring.
 I would like to write a variety of descriptions for each of these if I can, as well as for spaces where you lose a spouse.
 - Someone left a comment in my Discord journal suggesting a secondary win condition: If spouses could independently marry each other, then the game could end if/when everyone is married each other; Additionally, play could become cooperative if players marry into the same network.
 I think this is worth exploring down the line!
-I was already thinking about cooperative what cooperative versions of this game would look like, and I'm interested in what it could look like to have a dynamic combination of competition and collaboration...
+I was already thinking about what cooperative versions of this game would look like, and I'm interested in what it could look like to have a dynamic combination of competition and collaboration...
 - In future iterations, it could be interesting to see what happens if players have to re-invest their money back into maintaining their marriages or else risk losing them.
 Families have no cost in *GoL*, so what happens if we introudce one?
 - In future iterations, I would like to try to make it so that landing on the same space means marrying *the same* spouse.
 - If I were to continue having children be worth thousands of dollars such that other spaces affecting the $Cash variable become flavourtext, maybe those little story beats could carry variables that change the end-state/ win condition?